docsteveharris/icmtips/manuscript/40_pearls.md

 # Miscellaneous and unsorted tips

+## Distances from the nose and mouth for oral and nasal tubes

+- Do not insert an NG tube further than 65cm
+- The carina is roughly 30cm from the lips

 ## How do I manage anti-platelet therapy for a coronary stent?

 Because of their dependence on anti-platelet therapy, coronary stents can be very difficult to manage in the critically ill patient.